Tinformant/Leet/System Design/Cloud/README.md

 Encapsulation tech presents tenants w/ abstraction of access to an entire machine.
 In actuality, machine is shared among tenants

-## GFS
-### GFS limitation
-* Single metadata master is a bottleneck
-* Many small files are a problem since each one requires accesses to the master
-### Chunk Fault Tolerance

-### GFS’s Master fault tolerance approach
-* Replicate master on several machines
-* Checkpoint master state periodically
-* Use journaling to preserve operations committed before checkpoints

-### Concurrency
-* Provide guarantees only for certain common cases

 ## ACID:
 * Atomicity: Everything happens or nothing